webis-de/webis-de.github.io/README.md

 take care of compiling them on its own.

 ## Sources Structure
-- `commons` Reusable styles of the Webis theme
 - `_includes` Includes to other source files (e.g. BibHTML)
 - `_layouts` The website's layout templates
 - `_maintenance` Maintenance scripts